UBC-MDS/522_01/CONTRIBUTING.md

 *  We recommend that you create a Git branch for each pull request (PR).
 *  New code should follow the tidyverse [style guide](http://style.tidyverse.org) or PEP8 [style guide](https://www.python.org/dev/peps/pep-0008/).
+*  Pull requests should be reviewed by Friday end of day.
+*  Any revisions should be communicated via GitHub issue or Slack (for urgent updates/notification).

+### Final review and submission
+*  The proof-reader will review the work on Saturday and ensure that the final version is ready for submission and create the required version tag.
+*  Submit by Saturday at 6:00 pm.

+### Breach of Contract

+*   a written Slack notice that outlines the violation of the team contract and a reminder of the team contract conditions.
+*   a meeting to discuss the behaviour and write an agreement to follow the team contract is required by the member.
+*   to reach out to the lab instructor or TAs of the issues with the teammate

 ### Code of Conduct